rooklift/halite2_rush_theory/README.md

 }
 ```

-Looking at things now, in the middle of Finals (January 26th), the bot's score in 2 player rush games is **352-47**.
+In Finals, the bot's score in 2 player rush games was **1279-176**.
 For specifics, see `results.txt`.

 ## Problems